All Episodes

 I want them to come back.

-John is clearly a wildly misguided and I'm sorry to say, John, if you're still listening, a very uninformed person.
+John is clearly a wildly misguided, and I'm sorry to say, John, if you're still listening, a very uninformed person.

 You are not entitled to your opinion.

-But nobody is entitled to be ignorant and shove it down my throat.
+You are entitled to your informed opinion, but nobody is entitled to be ignorant and shove it down my throat.

-So I want to go to a few more calls before the day is gone here.
+So, I want to go to a few more calls before the day is gone here.

 I've enjoyed speaking to many of you.